gabrielmicko/GraphQLWorkshop/README.md

 As you see you have to pass arguments which represents the data you want to insert.
 Besides that you have to define what do you want to receive back as a response.
 In this example I would like to get back the inserted speakers data.

 The first thing you have to do is open `src/resolvers/index.js`.
 Add the Mutation object with an `addSpeaker` key which is a function.
 This will be your resolver for mutation call.
 Use previously written function `saveSpeakers` from the model `src/model/db.js`.
 Before you call `saveSpeakers` make sure you generate a random ID for the speaker.
 For that you can use `makeID` from `utils/utils.js`.
 The next step is to create the mutation type `addSpekers` with all the necessary arguments (`src/types/index.js`).
+Dont forget to add the mutation to the schema and export it.

 #### Hints: